 - Additional fees for global shipping

-- Best for: Nonprofits and schools
+- Nonprofits and charitable organizations

 - Types of products: Wide variety of products from clothing, shoes, personal care items, school supplies, toys, and more

-- MOQs: None
+- MOQ: None

 - Financing options: Depends on vendor